RealOrangeOne/theorangeone.net/content/posts/traefik-basics/index.md

 ## Basic concepts

-Traefik has 4 fundamental concepts: Entrypoints, routers, middleware and services.
+Traefik has four fundamental concepts: Entrypoints, routers, middleware and services.
 In that order.

 [Entrypoints](https://docs.traefik.io/routing/entrypoints/) are the ports Traefik listens for traffic on.
 Generally you'd want one for port 80 and another for 443.